 From the draughtsman’s table to the boardroom, the role of design has been moving from decoration to the delivery of strategic advantage.

-This shift can be described with concepts from the world of philosophy and the history of natural sciences, particularly the three models of reasoning: deduction, induction and abduction.
+This shift can be described with concepts from the world of philosophy and the history of natural sciences, particularly by examining different approaches to reasoning.

 Andy will discuss how we can help organisations become more resilient and sustainable; to help them not just to survive but thrive in increasingly complex situations.